Real1tyy/Prisma-Calendar/docs-site/docs/features/batch-operations.md

 - Preserves recurring series
 - View/restore via Calendar menu → "View Skipped Events"

+### Mark Done
+- Marks all selected events as done by setting the status property
+- Uses the status property and done value configured in Settings → Properties
+- Undoable operation
+- Useful for quickly marking completed tasks or past events

 ### Open All in Tabs
 - Opens all selected event files in editor tabs
 - Quick access for batch reviewing/editing